Two words we might hear from an educated preacher which we probably don’t understand are exegesis and hermeneutics.

 Why?

 Well, you will see in the next section how typology completely exposes by far and away the biggest deception in this modern era of world history.
 Typology was so commonly understood in the 1800’s it’s literary style can be seen even in secular poetry and this was a major hurdle this modern deception had to deal with if it was to succeed.
-The introduction of the Bible College though in the early 1900’s was the answer to this and was an absolute master stroke.
-Pure genius.
-I’ve had two or three pastors ask me ‘which Bible college did you go to William’?
-I think they were being sarcastic but I’ll give them the benefit of my doubt but nowadays I’m just so really thankful I can just simply say, ‘I haven’t been to Bible College’…. without any longer feeling a need to justify that response.
+The introduction of the Bible College though in the early 1900’s was the answer to this today and today typology is almost unheard of.

 I’ll leave it there for this section, but I hope there’s been enough here to encourage you to work your way through the next section which will be much longer and may take many weeks, months or in my case what was years to be granted the grace/illumination to perceive what is written there.